WHO WE ARE AND HOW TO CONTACT US

 MARKETING AND THE SHARING OF YOUR PERSONAL DATA

 - Third Party Marketing.
-If you provide your consent and actively opt in to promotional mail from third party brands, we will share your postal address with Epsilon Abacus (registered as Epsilon International UK Ltd), the company that manages the Abacus Alliance on behalf of UK retailers, and you may receive mail from other brands in the Abacus Alliance.
-The participating retailers are active in the following product categories: clothing, collectables, food & wine, gardening, gadgets & entertainment, health & beauty, household goods, and home interiors.
+If you provide your consent and actively opt in to promotional mail from third party brands, we will share your postal address with Epsilon Abacus.
+We work with Epsilon Abacus (registered as Epsilon International UK Ltd), a company that manages the Abacus Alliance on behalf of UK retailers and charities.
+The participating retailers are active in the clothing, collectables, food & wine, gardening, gadgets & entertainment, health & beauty, household goods, home interiors and travel categories.
 They share information on what their customers buy.
 Epsilon Abacus analyses this pooled information to help retailers understand consumers’ wider buying patterns.
 From this information, retailers can tailor their communications, sending people suitable offers that should be of interest to them, based on what they like to buy.
 To find out how Epsilon Abacus process your personal data, please click here.

 INTERNATIONAL DATA TRANSFERS AND DATA SHARING